-For compression issues, arithmetic coding provides a flexible compression mechanism for achieving near-optimal compression performance with low variability.
-Moreover, arithmetic coding is well understood and has extremely fast implementations for both encoding and decoding.
-Loosely speaking, for a random m bit string where the bit values are independent and each bit is 0 with probability p and 1 with probability 1 - p, arithmetic coding compresses the string to near mH(p) bits with high probability, with the deviation from the average having a Chernoff-like bound.
-For more information on arithmetic coding, we refer the reader to [12], [17].
+For compression issues, arithmetic coding provides a flexible compression mechanism for achieving near-optimal performance with low variability.
+Loosely speaking, for a random m bit string where the bit values are independent and each bit is 0 with probability p and 1 with probability 1-p, arithmetic coding compresses the string to near mH(p) bits with high probability, with the deviation from the average having a Chernoff-like bound.
+For more information on arithmetic coding, we refer the reader to [11, 16].
 For more precise statements and details regarding the low variability of arithmetic coding, we refer the reader to the Appendix.
-We note that other compression schemes may also be suitable, including, for example, run-length coding.
+We note that other compression schemes may also be suitable, including for example run-length coding.

 Given this compression scheme, we suggest the following approach.
 Choose a maximum desired uncompressed size m.
 Then design a compressed Bloom filter using the above theory using a slightly smaller compressed size than desired; for example, if the goal is that the compressed size be z, design the structure so that the compressed size is 0.99z.
-This provides room for some variability in compression.
-Note that the amount of room necessary may depend on m; the 0.99 factor is a rough target that should be subjected to empirical testing, as is done in our examples given below.
-(The exact amount of room depends on how much overhead the specific compression implementation has, for example; the concentration bounds and bounds for arithmetic coding given in the Appendix can also be used to determine appropriate settings based on the paramaters.)
+This provides room for some variability in compression; the amount of room necessary depends on m.
 A similar effect may be achieved by slightly overestimating n.
-If our uncompressed filter is more than half full of zeros, then if we have fewer than expected elements in the set, our filter will tend to have even more zeros than expected and, hence, will compress better.
+If our uncompressed filter is more than half full of zeroes, then if we have fewer than expected elements in the set, our filter will tend to have even more zeroes than expected, and hence will compress better.
 With this design, the compressed filter should be within the desired size range with high probability.

 To deal with cases that still do not compress adequately, we suggest using multiple filter types.
 Each filter type t is associated with an array of size m, a set of hash functions, and a decompression scheme.
 These types are agreed on ahead of time.
 A few bits in the header can be used to represent the filter type.
-If one of the filter types is the standard Bloom filter (no compression), then the set can always be sent appropriately using at least one of the types.
-In most cases, two types-compressed and uncompressed-would be sufficient.
+If one of the filter types is the standard Bloom filter (no compression) then the set can always be sent appropriately using at least one of the types.
+In most cases two types- compressed and uncompressed- would be sufficient.

-A. Examples
+3.1 Examples

 We test the theoretical framework above by examining a few specific examples of the performance improvements possible using compressed Bloom filters.
-We consider cases where 8 and 16 bits are used in the compressed Bloom filter for each element; this corresponds to configurations examined in [7], [18].
-Also, it is important to note that in these tables, the false positive probability f is given for the Bloom filter in isolation.
-In an application such as shared Web caching, additional false positives and negatives may arise because changes in the local cache contents may occur between times when the Bloom filters are updated.
-For a further discussion of this point, see [7], [18].
+We consider cases where eight and sixteen bits are used in the compressed Bloom filter for each element; this corresponds to configurations examined in [7].

-Suppose we wish to use at most 8 bits per set element in our transmission with a Bloom filter; that is, z/n = m/n = 8.
-Then using the optimal number of hash functions k = 6 yields a false positive probability of 0.0216.
+Suppose we wish to use at most eight bits per set element in our transmission with a Bloom filter; that is, z/n = m/n = 8.
+Then using the optimal number of hash functions k = 6 yields a false positive rate of 0.0216.
 For k = 5, the false positive probability is only 0.0217, so this might be preferable in practice.
-If we are willing to allow 14 array bits for the uncompressed Bloom filter per set element, then we can reduce the false positive probability by almost 20% to 0.0177 and reduce the number of hash functions to two while keeping the (theoretical) transmitted bits per element z/n below eight, as shown in Table I.
+If we are willing to allow 14 array bits for the uncompressed Bloom filter per set element, then we can reduce the false positive rate by almost 20% to 0.0177 and reduce the number of hash functions to two while keeping the (theoretical) transmitted bits per element z/n below 8, as shown in Table 1.